Impoundment / Immobilisation / Forfeiture of a Motor Vehicle

 When can police impound or immobilise your motor vehicle?

-Now if a police member has a reasonable belief that a driver has committed a ‘related offence’, they have the power to seize the vehicle and impound or immobilise it for a period of 30 days.
+Now under section s 84F(1) of the Road Safety Act if a police member has a reasonable belief that a driver has committed a ‘related offence’, they have the power to seize the vehicle and impound or immobilise it for a period of 30 days.
 Prior to 2011 it was only 48 hours.
 The laws are very draconian, it does not matter who owns the vehicle, it can be impounded regardless.
 We have represented hundreds of clients in circumstances where the car in question should never have been taken in the first place.

 What happens when police impound or immobilise your motor vehicle?